Faculty/Staff Computer Purchasing

 - In the HCOM portal, click on the HCOM Marketplace icon to access the online stores.

 - Select the Apple or Dell Online punchout to search for computers.
-HMS Recommended models should appear as soon as you connect to the online store.
+HMS Recommended models (desktops, laptops, monitors, accessories, etc.) should appear as soon as you connect to the online store.

 - Select the model to purchase and submit the requisition.